trychlos/TheToolsProject-Perl/Toops/README.txt

 	> set the PERL5LIB global environment variable to address the Toops directory
 	> set a TTP_SITE global environment variable to address the directory which contains your site configuration
 	> (optional) set a TTP_ROOT global environment variable in PATH-style like to address several Toops trees
-	> update the PATH to address Toops/bin directory
+	> update the PATH to address all your Toops/bin directories

 Site configuration:
 Install in TTP_SITE/: